sambee-coding/sambee-coding/README.md

 ## About Me

-I'm a Mobile Application Development student at Bahir Dar Institute of Technology, working across full-stack web, desktop, and mobile development.
+I'm a Computer Science / Software Engineering student at Bahir Dar Institute of Technology, working across full-stack web, desktop, and mobile development.
 My focus is the **MERN stack** (MongoDB, Express, React, Node.js) plus **Flutter** for mobile and **Electron** for desktop — and I prefer understanding *why* something works over copy-pasting a fix.

 Outside coursework, I run a small web-design practice building sites and digital-presence packages for local businesses in Bahir Dar and Addis Ababa, and I write about the process on my Telegram channel.